oceanhackweek/tutorials_marine_sdm/README.md

 - Elith et al (2006).
 Novel methods improve prediction of species’ distributions from occurrence data.
 DOI: [10.1111/j.2006.0906-7590.04596.x](https://doi.org/10.1111/j.2006.0906-7590.04596.x)

+For a discussion on the impact of background data on SDMs see: Phillips et al (2009).
+Sample selection bias and presence-only distribution models: implications for background and pseudo-absence data.
+DOI: [10.1890/07-2153.1](https://doi.org/10.1890/07-2153.1).

+For a background sample generation refer to work by [Valavi](https://rvalavi.github.io/SDMwithRFs/#generating-background-samples).

 --ADD MORE SOON--

 ## Goals